 Section 1 The Guiding Principles that will direct the Council in making its Licensing decisions Section 2 Primary considerations when an application is made.
-Section 3 Considerations when an application is heard by a Licensing Committee Section 4 The Councils rationale for issuing licences.
-Section 5 The role and influence of Representations.
+Section 3 Considerations when an application is heard by a Licensing Committee Section 4 The Council's rationale for issuing licences.
+Section 5 The role and influence of representations.
 Section 6 The way in which the Council will communicate and enforce requirements.

-If you require this in a different format or language, please contact the Licensing Team on 01803 208126 or at Licensing@torbay.gov.uk
+If you require this document in another format please call 01803 208 025 or email licensing@torbay.gov.uk.

-STATEMENT OF LICENSING POLICY
+LICENSING STATEMENT OF PRINCIPLES

-This statement of licensing policy relates to the licensing of: -
+This Licensing Statement of Principles relates to the licensing of: -